OriLapushner/scrum-poker-react/README.md

 - **State Management**: Zustand
 - **UI Components**: Shadcn with Tailwind CSS
 - **Real-time Communication**: Socket.IO

-## 🔒 Backend

-This repository contains only the frontend code for the Scrum Poker application.
-The backend code is closed-source and maintained separately.
-The frontend communicates with the backend via Socket.IO for real-time updates.

 ## 🛠️ Setup & Development